 If you have not left any gaps, visually do not see any incorrect wall connections, and cannot select any rooms at all in your plan, then it is likely that you have locked the Rooms layer in your currently active layer set.

 To unlock the Rooms layer

 - Select Tools> Layer Settings> Display Options .

 - Scroll down to the Rooms layer and click in the Lock field to remove the padlock icon from this field.

 - Repeat this process for any other layer sets in which you have been unable to select rooms, then click OK to apply the changes.

-If you are still unable to resolve the issue following these steps, please submit the plan file to our Technical Support team using the Online Support Center, as discussed in the Related Articles section below.
+If you're still unable to resolve the issue following these steps, please submit the plan file to our Technical Support team using the Technical Support Center, as discussed in the Related Articles section below.